vtorosyan/vtorosyan.github.io/_posts/2024/2024-10-01-parenting-leadership.md

 **Leadership:** Leaders should give structured choices, enabling team members to take ownership of their work.
 This builds agency and engagement, making people feel more responsible for their tasks and outcomes.

 **Antipatterns:**
-- **Micromanagement:** Dictating every step of a process, which strips team members of autonomy and stifles creativity.
+- **Micromanagement:** Dictating every step of a process, which strips team members of autonomy and suppresses creativity.
 - **Command-and-control:** Leading with rigid directives instead of offering choices, leading to disengaged team members who feel they have no say in their work.
 - **One-size-fits-all approach:** Offering the same set of choices to everyone, without considering individual strengths or interests, which can lead to disengagement.